 TRANSLATION (FROM AND TO THE SOURCE)

-People have been asking me for years for a translation of my book Writing Out Loud, which was published in English in 2016 by DAI and If I Can’t Dance, I Don’t Want To Be Part Of Your Revolution.
+People have been asking me for years for a translation of my book Writing Out Loud (Dutch Art Institute & If I Can’t Dance I Don’t Want To Be Part Of Your Revolution), which was published in English in 2016.
 Although (or perhaps because) I have the original Spanish texts for the book, I haven’t managed to work out how to approach the “translation” of them.
 The texts were put through simultaneous translation into English for the classes I was giving at the Dutch Art Institute, and I then completed and corrected them for publication.
 The text is practically the same in each language; however, the ambiguity of the Spanish is synthesized somewhat in the English version, which ends up “improving” the “original”.

 At a certain point I thought of translating the texts by taking the English to be the source text and commissioning a regular translation which would finally produce the “real” original text in Spanish.
 Although the idea might be interesting conceptually, I wasn’t convinced about carrying it out; translating an entire book, apart from requiring a large investment, would mean I’d have to revise the entire text to bring my own “voice” back into it, as it is in the Spanish original, which I initially conceived as a score for simultaneous translation into English.
 Because the English translation of the text was worked at so elaborately, the actual Spanish source version now felt like it lacked something.

 AGAINST READING GROUPS: A GROUP FOR OBSERVING DIFFERENCES